 Youth Vaping Prevention Resources for Educators

-Youth vaping is a challenging health issue facing schools in New Hampshire.
+Youth vaping is a challenging health issue facing schools in New Hampshire (NH).
 It can disrupt learning, damage property, and divert resources away from education.
 To help you tackle this challenge in your school and community, we’ve created a suite of resources designed to effectively and compassionately respond.

 Available Resources